Department of Justice (Queensland): 21st century

 The passage of the Guardianship and Administration Act 2000 led to the appointment of an Adult Guardian.
 In 2003, the Office of the State Coroner was created.
 In 2004, the Drug Courts and the Legal Services Commission were established.
 In 2007, the Office of Fair Trading, the Commercial and Consumer Tribunal, the Retail Shop Leases Registry, and the Office for Body Corporate and Community Management moved from the Department of Consumer Affairs to the Department of Justice and Attorney-General.
 In 2009, Victim Assist Queensland was established to support victims of violent crime and the Queensland Civil and Administrative Tribunal was established bringing together 23 separate civil, human rights and administrative tribunals.

 In 2010, the Queensland Sentencing Advisory Council was established.
 In 2011, the Office of Liquor and Gaming Regulation joined DJAG.
 Under the Newman Government in 2012, Youth Justice joined DJAG from the Department of Communities the Sentencing Advisory Council was abolished.
 In 2013, the Queensland Corrective Services was transferred into DJAG.
 In 2014, the Office of the Public Guardian was established.
 In 2015, the trial specialist domestic and family violence court at Southport commenced.
 In 2015, the Office of the Director of Child Protection Litigation commenced and the Queensland Sentencing Advisory Council was re-established.

 Following the 2017 Queensland state election and the machinery of government changes by the re-elected Palaszczuk Labor Government, the Youth Justice was moved to the newly established Department of Child Safety, Youth and Women and the Queensland Corrective Services becoming their own portfolio agency.

+In November 2024, the newly elected Crisafulli ministry changed the name of the department, from the Department of Justice and Attorney-General, to the Department of Justice.
+The Queensland State Archives were added as a child agency.
+Responsibility for women's safety was moved to the Department of Families, Seniors, Disability Services and Child Safety, and the Victim Assist Queensland service to the Department of Youth Justice and Victim Support.